cyrus/high-dimensional-explorer/README.md

 Table of Contents:

 2A) What is HiDEx?
+What can I measure?
 2B) What kind of hardware and software do I need to use HiDEx?
 2C) How do I obtain HiDEx?
 2D) How do I compile and install HiDEx?
 2E) How do I prepare my data before running HiDEx?
 2F) How do I use HiDEx to process my corpus?
 2G) How do I use HiDEx once I have finished processing my corpus?
 2H) How do I set up the configfile config.txt?
 What settings are available?
 2I) How do I improve the performance of HiDEx?
 Bib) Bibliography

 ****************************************************************************
 2A) What is HiDEx?
+What can I measure?
 ****************************************************************************

 HiDEx is a software system that implements a family word co-occurrence models.
 These models are similar to those that were introduced by Curt Burgess in 1996 as the HAL model and have been extensively studied since (See the bibliography for a list of papers that will help you understand these models).

 If you are unfamiliar with the ideas behind these models, I recommend that you start by reading the following papers listed in the Bibliography: